 Standby Generator Fuel Source Options

 In addition to providing enough wattage capacity, choosing a suitable standby generator fuel type is vital.
-Models run on natural gas, diesel, or propane supply sources:
+Models run on natural gas, diesel, or propane supply sources, and some are configured to operate on more than one fuel type:

 Natural Gas Generators